abitrolly/opencompany/TIMELOG.md

 16:30  recorded progress with grab the cards in #7 16:45  (break) systems upgrade, GitHUb issues for Minsk Hackerspace 17:20  get back to eID payment (#4)
+17:40  handled mail and organize message queue for opencompany

 2016-01-02